 - 1. Construct the Capital Improvement Projects listed in Chapter 5.
 The utility's rate structure should include provision for the construction of the projects. - 2.
-Begin funding system replacement with a rate that recognizes and accounts for depreciation of the system. - 3.
+Begin funding system replacement with a rate that recognizes and accounts for depreciation of the system's depreciation. - 3.
 Begin funding of the Capital Maintenance Program per Chapter 7.
 Following the recommendations of this plan, which identifies specific areas to be corrected after prioritizing the inspected system, continue to inspect the system and prioritize corrective action. - 4.
-Obtain easements for the existing Waverly area sewer where they do not exist.
-Plan for option 4, from the alternatives section of Chapter 8, as the ultimate solution for this area's collection issues.

-- 5. Conduct a study of the City boundary for interjurisdictional connections and draft new IGA's with those providers to provide a clear understanding of billing and maintenance issues. - 6.
-Implement the new SDC and Rate recommendation of Chapter 12.
+Obtain easements for the existing Waverly area sewer where they do not exist for completing option 4 from the alternatives section of Chapter 8.
+Option 4 proposes to relocate existing lines that run north south on private property to both Cambridge Lane and the abandoned railroad right-of-way adjacent to the Waverly golf club.
+This solution will provide better service as well as access to operations for routine maintenance. - 5.
+Conduct a study of the City boundary for interjurisdictional connections and draft new IGA's with those providers to provide a clear understanding of billing and maintenance issues. - 6.
+Implement the new SDC and Rate recommendations.